Efavirenz/emtricitabine/tenofovir: Mechanism of action

 Efavirenz is a non-nucleoside reverse transcriptase inhibitor (NNRTI) of HIV-1.
 Emtricitabine is a nucleoside reverse transcriptase inhibitor (NRTI) of HIV-1.
 Tenofovir is a nucleotide reverse transcriptase inhibitor of HIV-1, and it can be classified as an NtRTI.
 These three drugs work in combination to target the HIV reverse transcriptase protein in three ways, which reduces the virus's capacity to mutate.

 In combination studies there were synergistic antiviral effects observed between emtricitabine and efavirenz, efavirenz and tenofovir, and emtricitabine and tenofovir.

 History

-Efavirenz/emtricitabine/tenofovir was approved in the United States as a once-daily tablet to treat HIV in 2006.
+Efavirenz/emtricitabine/tenofovir was approved in the United States to treat HIV in 2006.
 The main advantage of the new drug was that it could be taken once daily and reduce the overall stress in an antiretroviral regimen.
 An equivalent two pill regimen is available in developing countries at a price of about US$1.00 per day, as Gilead Sciences has licensed the patents covering emtricitabine/tenofovir to the Medicines Patent Pool and Merck and Co makes efavirenz available in developing countries at a reduced price.